virtualstaticvoid/rcqrs-generators/README.md

 # Installation

-Add the `rcqrs-generators` gem to the development group in your Gemfile, and run `bundle install`.
+Add the `rcqrs_generators` gem to the development group in your Gemfile, and run `bundle install`.

-    gem "rcqrs-generators", :group => :development
+    gem "rcqrs_generators", :group => :development

 # Generators